 The FFL also fought in almost all French wars including

 - and World War II

 The French Foreign Legion has remained an important part of the French Army.
-Surviving three Republics, the Second French Empire, two World Wars, the rise and fall of mass conscript armies, the dismantling of the French colonial empire, and the loss of the Foreign Legion’s base, Algeria.
+Surviving three Republics, the Second French Empire and even two World Wars.
+The rise and fall of mass conscript armies, the dismantling of the French colonial empire and the loss of the Foreign Legion’s base, Algeria.

 Prior to the end of the Algerian War, the legion hadn’t been stationed in mainland France except in wartime.
 Until 1962, the Foreign Legion headquarters was located in Sidi Bel Abbès, Algeria.

 Today, some units of the Legion are in Corsica or overseas possessions (mainly in French Guyana, guarding Guiana Space Centre), while the rest are in the south of mainland France.
 The current headquarter is in Aubagne, France.